Best Drawing Tablet in 2022

-The Surface Book 3 comes in two sizes, with a 13.5” or 15” display, providing a work area for drawing on par with any larger drawing tablet model.
-The top-performance models have i7 10th-gen Intel processors, a 2 TB SSD, 32 GB of RAM, and NVIDIA’s RTX 3000 series graphics.
-These are premium components for gaming laptops, but if you need something more affordable, there are less pricey versions available for those who don’t need that level of performance.
-No version of the Surface Book 3 is a cheap drawing tablet, however, as this is still a multifunctional device.
+The Surface Book 3 comes in two sizes, with a 13.5” or 15” display, providing a work area for drawing on par with any larger dedicated drawing tablet model.
+The top-performance models have i7 10th-gen Intel processors, up to 2 TB of SSD storage, 32 GB of RAM, and NVIDIA’s GTX 1650 Ti series graphics.

-Still, the sensitivity being what it is, drawing straight lines in specific programs like Photoshop can turn out a bit shaky, while faster strokes end up much smoother.
-This doesn’t occur in all drawing programs - Adobe Fresco gives seamless results, for example.
+Still, the sensitivity being what it is, drawing straight lines in programs like Adobe Photoshop can turn out shaky, while faster strokes are much smoother.
+This doesn’t occur in all drawing programs - Adobe Fresco, for example, gives seamless results.